B1. Number Sense

 Using Appendix 2Rep.2 as a guide, prepare a chart showing the activities and rotation schedule for the teams.

-Prepare a checklist for each activity indicating the criteria by which students will be assessed.
+Prepare a checklist for each activity indicating the success criteria.
 Attach each checklist to a clipboard and place it in the corresponding centre.
 Use Appendix 2Rep.7 as a guide.

 Introduce students to the activities one at a time: state the name of the activity, explain the work to be done, show the materials, and model the activity as needed.

-Tell students that they will be observed while working in a specific centre to assess their work in a formative manner.
+Tell students that they will be observed while working in a one of the centres.

 Accompany students to the centre being evaluated and use the list of established criteria to evaluate each team member.